-19 The University does not guarantee equal Advisory rights; if one party selects an Advisor who is an attorney, but the other party does not or cannot afford an attorney, the University is not obligated to provide an attorney.
-20 Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-of-interest.
-A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the Hearing Officer or Panel.
+The University does not guarantee equal Advisory rights; if one party selects an Advisor who is an attorney, but the other party does not or cannot afford an attorney, the University is not obligated to provide an attorney.
+Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-of-interest.
+A

-If the party's Advisor will not conduct cross-examination, the University will appoint an Advisor who will do so, regardless of the participation or nonparticipation of the Party in the hearing.
+If the party's Advisor will not conduct cross-examination, the University will appoint an Advisor who will do so, regardless of the participation or non-participation of the Party in the hearing.